TrueFiEng/useDApp/docs/source/getting-started.rst

     <App /> {/* Wrap your app with the Provider */}
   </DAppProvider>

-Second thing to do is to activate user account using **activateBrowserWallet**.
+Then you need to activate the provider using **activateBrowserWallet**.
 It's better to do so after the user explicitly clicks a button.

 .. code-block:: jsx